toshiko0o/toshiko0o.github.io/DocScripts/draft.md

 this is the best design ever and I don't know why it should be cut?

-what the hell is this design of JIS?
+what the hell is this design of JIS?lo